-Can Employers Force Employees to Take Leave over the Christmas Period?
+Can Employees Be Made To Take Leave In The Christmas Period?

 As many businesses temporarily close for the holiday season, this may result in employees being forced to take annual leave.
 Find out more here.